tiborsimon/tiborsimon.github.io/_posts/2015-04-19-solarized-theme-for-embedded-gists.md

 - String formatting blocks are equally greens.

-## Demo
+## Live demo

 <div id="demo"></div>

-The following code snippet contains a python code that wide enough to trigger the scroll feature of the embedded gist content.
+The following code snippet contains a python code wide enough to trigger the scroll feature of the embedded gist content.

 {% gist tiborsimon/d1551331a83abd0c7f8d %}